joaomacedx/MovieAPI/README.md

 # MovieAPI
-API developed in .NET CORE using the REST architecture model and Design Patterns (DTO), to manipulate data in a MySql database, related to movies!
+API developed in .NET CORE using the REST architecture model and Design Patterns (DTO), to manipulate data in a MySql database, related to movie!